JoelStansbury/os6025_project/README.md

 # os6025_project
 _repository for simulation scripts used for our operating systems project_

+See `notebooks\Analysis.html` to see a copy of the notebook

 > I'm not sure how much we'll use this, I'm just kinda playing around right now

 ## Getting Started